Terms you need to know

 Capital Gain

-The selling price of your property minus the original purchase price.
-Your investment property is an operating asset with income and expenses and is subject to taxation for operation income (rent income minus property expenses) as well as the appreciation or gain of the value of the property between the time of purchase and sale.
+Tax is calculated on your 1. net operational income and 2. the capital gain from purchase to sale.
 Property is referred to as a capital purchase, and the increase in value is the gain.
-If you purchased your investment property for $400,000 and after 12 months you sell the home for $500,000, you have made a capital gain of $100,000 (remember to ALWAYS speak to your accountant or any other professional body regarding the tax implications for your investments)
+For example: If you purchased your investment property for $400,000 and after 12 months you sell the home for $500,000, you have made a capital gain of $100,000.
+Remember to ALWAYS speak to your accountant or any other professional body regarding the tax implications for your investments.

 Depreciation

 Depreciation is the natural wear and tear of property and assets over time.
-There are 2 types of depreciation: the eligible structure and fixed assets of a property (capital works) and easily removable and mechanical assets (plant and equipment).
-As one of the highest tax deductions available, depreciation can make a significant difference to an investor’s cash flow. (remember to ALWAYS speak to your accountant or any other professional body regarding the tax implications for your investments)
+There are 2 types of depreciation.
+The eligible structure and fixed assets of a property (capital works).
+And easily removable and mechanical assets (plant and equipment).
+As one of the highest tax deductions available, depreciation can make a significant difference to an investor’s cash flow.
+Remember to ALWAYS speak to your accountant or any other professional body regarding the tax implications for your investments.

 Equity